vladstudennikov/queueManagementSystem/README.md

 After entering login and password user would be redirected to a necessary page.
 Note that if you logg in once, you will not have an access to other pages of the app and will see a page with error message.

 5. Monitor page:
 Monitor page was already shown in paragraph 3.
-In the right part of the monitor queue is shown, in the left part of a monitor operator`s with customers that could be served by them are shown.
+In the right part of the monitor queue is shown, in the left part of a monitor operators with customers that could be served by them are shown.
 Monitor:

 ![image](https://github.com/vladstudennikov/queueManagementSystem/assets/91913216/44a49b5e-fc64-47d7-b5bc-b52bc7cf2609)